• Skip to primary navigation

 • It’s very important to use a good high speed blender for this spinach artichoke dip.
 Otherwise the base that is made of cashews and white beans won’t become as creamy.

-a hand dipping a sesame cracker into a bowl of vegan spinach artichoke dip with a blue and white napkin underneath
+a hand dipping a cracker in a bowl with spinach artichoke dip

 I hope you like this vegan spinach artichoke dip as much as we do around here.